Swearfy/uni-portofolio/readme.md

 Additionally, I drew a background using the Canvas API to give the content depth and a captivating visual allure.

-With media query breakpoints set at 700, 1000, and 1300px, the website is optimised for screens with resolutions ranging from 320px to 4k, enabling a flawless layout on different devices.
+With media query breakpoints set at 700, 1000, and 1300px, the website is optimized for screens with resolutions ranging from 320px to 4k, enabling a flawless layout on different devices.

 References: